Review of Directive 2010/63/EU on the protection of animals used for scientific purposes

 According to the Directive a feasibility study must be conducted by November 2017 to consider progress towards the requirement to restrict the use of non-human primates to those animals which are offspring of parents which themselves were bred in captivity or obtained from a self-sustaining colony (Article 10 of the Directive).
 The process for the feasibility study started in summer 2016 by convening a stakeholder meeting covering Member States where non-human primates are used, users and breeders/suppliers of non-human primates both from academia and industry, specialised stakeholder organisations and NGOs for animal welfare.
 The meeting discussed the scope of the study.
 On the basis of the scoping meeting, information on the current and future use and supply as well as animal health and welfare information relevant to the transitional period were collected from EU and non-EU countries.

-The preliminary findings from these fact-finding surveys were presented at a stakeholder meeting on 30 March 2017.
+The preliminary findings from these fact-finding surveys were presented at a stakeholder meeting, open to any interested parties to participate, on 30 March 2017.

 The final study report will be published by 10 November 2017.
 Any policy proposals arising from the study will be incorporated in the above mentioned Review Report.